 c.
 Character and Citizenship Education (CCE)

-At Chongzheng Primary School, the following lessons from the Growing Years Programme will be taught in 2018:
+The lessons from the Growing Years Programme that will be taught in Chongzheng Primary School in 2021 can be found here.

 Information for Parents

-9. Parents who wish to opt their children out of the Growing Years programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office.
-For P5 pupils, the deadline is 11 Jan 2018 and for P6 pupils, the deadline is 14 Sep 2018.
+Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
+This form will be distributed to parents at the first week of the term when the GY programme would be held and is also downloadable here.
+For P6 pupils, the deadline for submission of opt-out form is 31 Mar 2021 and for P5 pupils, the deadline is 7 Jul 2021